Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

-at which the $\nabla\textbf{B}$ drift and the $\textbf{E}\times\textbf{B}$ drift cancel each other.
-Under this condition, the net guilding center drift vanishes and the electrons revert to the cyclotron-orbit-like non-transportive motion.
+at which the $\nabla B$ drift and the $\textbf{E}\times\textbf{B}$ drift cancel each other.
+Under this condition, the guiding-center drift vanishes, restoring zero net transport and resulting in a drift-compensated cyclotron orbit.

 In this study, we find that, within the quantum-mechanical framework, the Hamiltonian becomes analytically solvable under this same field configuration.
 Remarkably, the resulting closed-form quantum solution corresponds perfectly to the classical drift-cancellation condition, establishing a direct connection between classical electromagnetic dynamics and the emergence of flat, Landau-level-like energy bands.